Wednesque/xai-cnn-lrp/README.md

 # xai-cnn-lrp
 This repository contains codes to explain One-Dimensional Convolutional Neural Networks (1D-CNN) using Layer-wise Relevance Propagation.
-The explanation technique consists in computing the relevance of the various n-gram features and determine sufficient and necessary n-grams.
-Codes developed in this project was designed for experimental purposes and cannot be used in the state to handle all the types of 1D-CNN architecture without any adaptation.
+The explanation technique consists in computing the relevance of the various n-gram features and determining sufficient and necessary n-grams.
+Codes developed in this project were designed for experimental purposes and cannot be used in the state to handle all the types of 1D-CNN architecture without any adaptation.
 The project comes with a multi-channel 1D-CNN model generator which can be used to generate testing models.

 # Dependencies :
     - python 3.6+